gwtproject/gwt-site/src/main/markdown/community-group-charter.md

 courteous does not mean we can't constructively disagree with each other, but it does mean that we must be polite when we do so.
-There's **never** a reason to be antagonistic or dismissive toward anyone;&nbsp; if you think there is, you should think again before you post.
+There's **never** a reason to be antagonistic or dismissive toward anyone; if you think there is, you should think again before you post.

     Sure, web development is serious business and all that, but it's also a lot of fun.
 Let's keep it that way.
 Let's strive to be one of the